- Off road parking

 The property is well placed for exploring North Northumberland and the Scottish Borders, whilst the glorious Heritage Coast is also within easy driving distance.

+All ground floor.
 Three bedrooms: 1 x king-size double with en-suite shower, basin and WC, 2 x twin.
 Bathroom with bath, separate shower cubicle, basin and WC.
 Utility area.
 Open plan living area with fitted kitchen, dining area and sitting area.

 - LPG underfloor heating